karajones/capture/README.md

 [Tutorial](https://github.com/karajones/tutorials/blob/master/quality_control_statistics.md) for producing read mapping statistics and thinking about quality control measures to implement.

 ### Variant calling and VCF output
-[Tutorial](https://github.com/karajones/tutorials/blob/master/vcf_variant_calling.md) for producing a single or multi-sample VCF.
+[Script](https://github.com/karajones/tutorials/blob/master/scripts/vcf_script.txt) and [tutorial](https://github.com/karajones/tutorials/blob/master/vcf_variant_calling.md) for producing a single or multi-sample VCF.
 How to use whitelist, blacklists, and other tools to implement further quality control measures on the output.
 Also, how to get quick statistics from a VCF.